keithmorris/node-dotenv-extended/README.md

 [![Coverage Status](https://coveralls.io/repos/github/keithmorris/node-dotenv-extended/badge.svg?branch=develop)](https://coveralls.io/github/keithmorris/node-dotenv-extended?branch=develop)
 [![Dependency Status](https://david-dm.org/keithmorris/node-dotenv-extended.svg)](https://david-dm.org/keithmorris/node-dotenv-extended)

+### IMPORTANT

+As of version 3.0.0, `dotenv-extended` requires Node JS >= 8 due to updated dependencies with security fixes that are not compatible with Node 7 and below.

+### About

 I've been a big fan of the [dotenv] for a quite some time (in fact, this library uses [dotenv] under the hood for the `.env` file parsing).
 However, while working on some bigger projects, we realized that the managing of the `.env` files became a bit of a chore.
 As the files changed in the development environments, it became a tedious manual process to compare and figure out what needed to be added or removed in the other environments.